goh-chunlin/one-simple-table-paging/README.md

  * jQuery Version 1.7.1 or above

+## Demo

+ * Click here to enjoy the demo with Inori Aizawa: https://db.tt/6DUQxQzv

 ## Other Information

 The code in this project is based on Ryan Zielke's tablePagination (http://neoalchemy.org/tablePagination.html) which is licensed under the MIT licenses: http://www.opensource.org/licenses/mit-license.php.
 Button designs are based on Google+ Buttons in CSS design from Pixify (http://pixify.com/blog/use-google-plus-to-improve-your-ui/).